 So then, what is the difference between believers and unbelievers?
-The answer is that unbelievers do not have is God's life dwelling in them.
-And that is the key to understanding whether believers are truly righteous or only credited with Christ's righteousness.
+The answer is that unbelievers do not have is God's life living in them.
+God's indwelling life is the key to understanding whether believers are truly righteous or only credited with Christ's righteousness.

-*Note: The near-universal teaching of repenting from sins is not New Covenant.
-You have no capacity to turn from your sins until after you are saved, that is after you get a new heart and after God puts His life into you.
+*Note: The near-universal teaching of repenting from sins to seek forgiveness is not New Covenant.
+You have no capacity to turn from your sins until after you are saved when God gives you a new heart and puts His life into you.
 This incorrect teaching is based on Old Covenant repentance where the children of Israel were to turn away from their sin; they were never able to do so and that was the reason for the sacrifices and holy days.
 New Testament repentance is turning from unbelief to faith in Jesus Christ (Acts 19:4; Mark 1:15).

 Your righteousness is a gift, and the gift is the person of Jesus Christ living in you.
 You are righteous because the Righteous One now dwells in you, joined inseparably as one to your born again heart (1 Corinthians 6:17).
 You have done nothing that makes you righteous; it was God who did it all when you believed in Jesus Christ as Savior.

 1 Corinthians 3:16,17b Do you not know that you are a temple of God, and that the Spirit of God dwells in you? ... for the temple of God is holy, and that is what you are.